 Writers also needed to upload tables and charts, import references and footnotes from third-party research tools.
 Most importantly every protocol needed to be vetted with their peers allowing for commenting and editing with all changes tracked similar to MS Word.

 Finally the protocol needed to be easily exported to PDF or Word for submission to the Institutional Review Board (IRB).

-We began by creating a new Protocol Builder website in Drupal, a powerful content management system (CMS) ideal for complex publishing requirements.
+We began by creating the platform in Drupal, a powerful content management system (CMS) ideal for complex publishing requirements.
 We also developed a custom iOS app for users on iPads.
-From the desktop site or the iOS application, users can seamlessly write, manage and invite stakeholders to edit and review medical protocols, with or without an internet connection.
+From the desktop site or the iOS application, users can seamlessly write, manage and invite stakeholders to edit and review medical protocols.

 The system enables users to upload images, Excel charts and PDF documents for insertion, and includes tools for adding dynamic references, footnotes, definitions and abbreviation tables.
 Users can track revisions, make comments, import references into a master library and output a formatted Word doc or PDF with an automated Table of Contents and revision history for easy IRB submission.

 With pre-approved templates, sample text, online help and topic-by-topic guidance users can quickly flush out their study knowing their paper will pass the rigorous review process.